 If you need more studio time outside of class to finish a piece, WBCA offers two “Clay Open Studio” times during the week.
 All students currently enrolled in a full-time clay class can attend Clay Open Studio for only $10 per class.
-Students who pro-rate their class are not eligible for the $10 drop-in rate.
+Students who have pro-rated their class are not eligible for the $10 drop-in rate.

 - There are no make-up days for missed classes.
 If you miss a class and wish to make it up, you may attend a designated Clay Open Studio class time for a $10 fee.
 If you have an emergency, please contact WBCA.

 - Please note that if a student is not registered for a full-time clay class, the Clay Open Studio fee increases to $26 for Members or $34 for Non-Members for the designated Wednesday and Saturday Clay Open Studio times.